liangwang0734/xenon/README.md

 XENON is a collection of matrix-based plasma dispersion relation (DR) solvers written in Python 3.
 Currently, electrostatic/electromagnetic multifluid plasmas, and electrostatic kinetic plasmas are supported.
 The algorithms are extended from [[1]] and [[2]] pioneered by Dr. Huasheng Xie.

+The main motivation for this work is to facilitate multifluid and Vlasov simulations using the [Gkeyll v2 code](https://github.com/ammarhakim/gkyl).

 <img src="demos/images/bump-on-tail.png" align="right"
      title="Bump-on-tail instability" width="300">
 For a quick taste, following is a snippet to compute the DR for the Bump-on-tail instability: